The homotopy theory of cyclotomic spectra: The categories of cyclotomic and pre-cyclotomic spectra

-The category of pre-$p$-cyclotomic spectra is complete (has all limits), with the limits created in the category of orthogonal $\G$-spectra, using the natural map from the geometric fixed points of a limit to the limit of the geometric fixed points as the structure map.
-Because for colimits, the natural map goes from the colimit of the geometric fixed points to the geometric fixed points of the colimit, we can typically only construct those colimits where this map is an isomorphism.
-The following proposition lists some examples.
+The category of pre-$p$-cyclotomic spectra is complete (has all limits) but only has certain colimits; the natural map goes from the colimit of the geometric fixed points to the geometric fixed points of the colimit, and so we can typically only construct those colimits where this map is an isomorphism.

 \begin{prop} The category of pre-$p$-cyclotomic spectra has all limits.
 It has all coproducts, pushouts along maps that are levelwise closed inclusions, and sequential colimits of maps that are levelwise closed inclusions. \end{prop}